splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/10-windows.md

 |Switch terminal.     | **Ctrl-Alt** & **F1** to **F6**    |Switch to virtual terminal 1|
 |See who is logged in.     | `w`    |List the active terminals|

-Unix was designed to handle multiple users connected to the system at the same from separate terminals.
+Unix was designed to handle multiple users connected to the system from separate terminals at the same time.
 Modern Unix operating systems simulate this with multiple virtual terminals available.
 If you want to switch from the graphical Desktop to a terminal (not a terminal window) you can do this using the shortcut keys **Ctrl-Alt** followed by one of the first six function keys: **F1** to **F6**.
 This will switch to the associated virtual terminal.

 To return to your graphical desktop you use **Alt-** and the function key corresponding to the displays terminal.
 The exact terminal differs between different Linux version.
 You can check which virtual terminals are in use, and identify which has your graphical desktop, using the `w` command.
 This will print a table of the users connected and their terminals (the TTY column).
 You want to locate the terminal that has *from* as **:0**.
 For example **tty7 :0** would mean that your desktop is on terminal 7, so **ALT-F7** would switch to it.